Clare E. Owen, MSN, RN, CCRN-CSC, TNCC

 Master of Science in Nursing (Education), Barry University, 2009

 Bachelor of Science in Nursing, University of Phoenix, 2006

 Cardiothoracic Nurse Specialist, University of Leicester, England, Great Britain, 1991

 Registered General Nurse, Hammersmith and Queen Charlotte’s College of Nursing and

 Midwifery, London, England, Great Britain, 1988

-Miss Owen has been an instructor in the Division of Nursing at Barry University since 2009.
+Miss Owen has been an instructor in the College of Nursing and Health Sciences at Barry University since 2009.
 Originally from Wales, Great Britain, she received her initial nurse education in London, England and then attended the University of Leicester’s Cardiothoracic Nurse Specialist program.
 Miss Owen first came to the United States in 1992 as a travel nurse.
 After many years working in surgical, transplant, trauma, and cardiothoracic intensive care units in a variety of bedside and administrative roles, she graduated with her master’s degree in nurse education and accepted a position at Barry University.